 Takara Too by Caroline Harada

-For Mullaway jewellery maker Caroline Harada, an average day could see her finish the school run then surf for two hours, fight a fire and create a new range for her label Takara Too.
+For Arrawarra jewellery maker Caroline Harada, an average day could see her finish the school run then surf for two hours, fight a fire and create a new range for her label Takara Too.
 Since leaving the city, Caroline has been able to create a life that combines her passions and keeps her connected to the community.

 Coastbeat: Tell me about the name Takara Too?

 Caroline Harada: I was living in Sydney, raising my children and making toys to sell at local markets.
 Takara means “little treasures” in Japanese so I decided on the name Takara Crochet.
-In 2010 we moved to Mullaway and I wanted to create something more affordable and accessible.
+In 2010 we moved to Arrawarra and I wanted to create something more affordable and accessible.
 I went with Takara Too, because my earrings and necklaces are little treasures as well!